By Douglas B. Marks

 3. Execution: An online document preparer cannot help you execute your will and ancillaries.
 Different documents require different methods for execution.
 In Idaho, we can use self-proving wills (wills that can stand up for themselves in court because of the combination of witnesses and notaries), but they have to be done correctly.
 An attorney can tell you which people may not serve as witnesses and how the execution needs to occur in order for the will to be effective.
 An online service may send you instructions, but they cannot supervise the process.

 4. Standing By Our Work: Whenever you hear a commercial for a document preparer, you are likely to hear the words, “We are not a law firm,” as if that were something positive.
 But what that really means is that they do not have to stand behind their work.
 They likely have no malpractice insurance and are not personally responsible for any mistakes they might make.
-When you hire an attorney to do estate planning for you, he or she is personally responsible for any negligence, and his or her malpractice insurance is there to protect you in case of a claim.
+When you hire an attorney to do estate planning for you, he or she is required to carry malpractice insurance to protect you in case a mistake is made.

 Clients often have heard that they can pass their property by simply putting it in their child’s name.
 That is true in many cases.
 For example you can put your money in a bank account that gives your child a right of survivorship, which means you don’t have to go through the probate process for that asset.

 You might also have retirement accounts, life insurance, and other types of accounts that automatically pass ownership to the survivor without going through probate.
-But each type of asset needs to be reviewed individually to be sure you aren’t creating any tax or other liabilities.
+But each type of asset needs to be reviewed individually to be sure the transfer is effective and that you aren’t creating any tax or other liabilities.

 Your child might also be missing out on important tax benefits that he or she would get by letting the property pass at your death.
 For example, as a rule, when you convey property to a child as a gift during your life, your basis (the amount you paid for the property) will pass unchanged to your child.
 So when the child sells that property, she has to pay tax on the gain from the time you purchased the property (the difference between the basis and the sales price).
 If the property passes at your death, on the other hand, the child gets a “stepped-up” basis equal to the market value of your property at your death.
 So when your child sells the property, she only pays taxes on the gain that occurs between your death and the sale, since the basis will have been stepped-up at the time of your death.
 This can be a very large difference.
 It simply makes sense to consult with a professional when you are considering these matters.